 The problem of computing scene parameters from images is an example of an inverse problem.
-It is called this, because the goal is to estimate causes from data--the image measurements.
+It is called this, because the goal is to estimate cause, such as change in pigment level, from data--the image measurements.
 Computing image intensities (the data) from the causes is called the forward problem, and involves specifying a "generative model".